UPPMAX/linux-command-line-201/docs/index.md

     See [the learning outcomes of this course](learning_outcomes.md).

----
+The lectures will be recorded and uploaded to HPC2N's YouTube channel.

-NOTE that the lectures (but not the exercises) will be recorded and uploaded to HPC2N's YouTube channel.
+You can find an overview [at the course videos](videos.md).

 [![DOI](https://zenodo.org/badge/887694497.svg)](https://doi.org/10.5281/zenodo.15551066)